Search sheldonbrown.com and sheldonbrown.org

 Another common problem resulting from shake is geometric distortion due to two effects:

 There are several ways to reduce these problems.
-The classic solution is to mount the camera on a tripod which rests solidly on the ground, or to have it roll on smooth tracks – but you can't very well do that when riding a bicycle.
+The classic solution, to mount the camera on a tripod which rests solidly on the ground, or to have it roll on smooth tracks – not available when riding a bicycle.

 Rising off the saddle when riding over bumps can spare your body, and steady a video too, with a helmet-mounted camera.